 While some brides dream of grand weddings that make them feel like royalty, others prefer simpler, more intimate alternatives.
 Your “big day” doesn’t have to be big — more brides are embracing the concept of the micro wedding to avoid the stress and cost of accommodating hundreds of guests.

-But don’t throw planning and organization to the wind once you decide to have a micro wedding.
+But don’t throw wedding planning and organization to the wind once you decide to have a micro wedding.
 You still need to consider several important factors to ensure that you can make the most of your wedding.

 A micro wedding is a newly coined term for a wedding with no more than 50 guests but still includes most time-honored wedding traditions — just on a much smaller scale than traditional weddings.
 Micro weddings are growing in popularity because they allow couples to have their dream weddings on a budget, particularly if they desire a destination wedding that a large guest list would hinder.